 The use or creation of technology

 Technology isn’t limited to digital gadgets solely.
 In STEM education technology is everything created to solve a particular problem.
 So, when a learner develops an essay he’s supposed to use the technology of academic writing, its styles and subject requirements.
 Science and Arts disciplines demand creation from students and what stands behind it is technology.
 It is also called engineering design process.
-It involves several stages from setting up a problem to a succession of solutions through mistakes, failures, and self-corrections.
+It involves several stages of setting up a problem to a succession of solutions through mistakes, failures, and self-correction.

 Stem education is all about relevant data.
-And the task of each teacher is encouraging a learner to back up his ideas with reliable data from studies and researches.
+And the task of each teacher is encouraging a learner to back up his ideas with reliable data from studies and researchers.
 Students should not only know how to search but analyze and check the reliability of available information.
 Thus, the foremost goal of any teacher is to show how to process data and drive more interest to this stage.
 With STEM methodology, a teacher can inspire young people to achieve more using their mode of thinking and the researched data.

 Failures lead to the qualitative learning

 A teacher can actually increase the students’ performance after he learns to accept their mistakes and failures.
 It’s essential to encourage students not to stumble upon a problem when they get to the dead end.
 The main STEM principle is bringing up as many solutions of a single issue through a succession of errors.
 The more tries your student makes and fails to find an answer the more problem-solving skills he or she uses.